gorhill/sessbench/README.md

 # Browser session benchmarker

-A developer tool to benchmark (timing, bandwidth) realistic browser sessions for Chromium-based browsers.
+A developer tool benchmark realistic browser sessions for Chromium-based browsers in order to extract privacy-releated stats.

-"Realistic" as the type of performance a user could typically experience.

-This has been created in order to obtain objective numbers from measuring the impact of browser extensions known as blockers.
+This has been created in order to obtain objective numbers for measuring the impact of browser extensions known as blockers.
 The original motivation was [issue #151 of HTTP Switchboard](https://github.com/gorhill/httpswitchboard/issues/151).

 This developer tool is rather bare.
 I keep the output results as simple as can be because I plan to use these numbers for end users.
 Streams of statistical numbers would not be useful to the end-user.
-Consider the results approximate, given that I use Chomium APIs which purpose is not intented for accurate measurement.
-But I think the results are still valid and representative especially when used to compare one blocker to another.

-If you want to improve, just fork.
+If you want to improve, just fork, or ask for a pull request.

 ## Usage